transmission/transmission/docs/rpc-spec.md

-Just as an empty `ids` value is shorthand for "all ids", using an empty array for `files_wanted`, `files_unwanted`, `priority_high`, `priority_low`, or `priority-normal` is shorthand for saying "all files".
+Just as an empty `ids` value is shorthand for "all ids", using an empty array for `files_wanted`, `files_unwanted`, `priority_high`, `priority_low`, or `priority_normal` is shorthand for saying "all files".

    Response arguments: none